Frequently Asked Questions

 What is the purpose of the Community Standards & Student Conduct System?

-Suffolk University serves to provide students with a living and learning environment that reflects the values of the Suffolk Community and supports the University’s commitment to developing the intellectual, social and civic competencies of our students.
-To achieve this goal, Suffolk University looks to students to be partners in this process with the hope of creating an environment that is respectful of the rights of all individuals within the community.
+Suffolk University strives to provide students with a living and learning environment that reflects the values of the Suffolk community and supports the university’s commitment to developing the intellectual, social and civic competencies of our students.

-Any member of the Suffolk University community may submit a complaint.
-Complaints should be submitted as soon after the event as possible to ensure an accurate recollection as well as a prompt response.
-Complaints can be reported to the Student Affairs Office.
-Written complaints may be submitted in person at the Student Affairs Office, 12th floor, 73 Tremont Street or email us.
+Any member of the Suffolk University community may submit an Incident Reporting Form.
+Forms should be submitted as soon after the event as possible to ensure an accurate recollection as well as a prompt response.
+Incidents can be reported to the Student Affairs Office via email.

-If you would like to speak with one of the deans in the Student Affairs Office about your complaint prior to its submission, contact the Student Affairs Office at 617-573-8239 or email us for an appointment.
+If you would like to speak with someone in the Student Affairs Office about your complaint prior to its submission, contact the Student Affairs Office at 617-573-8239 or

-I received a letter that I have to attend an administrative hearing or schedule an administrative hearing?
+I received a letter that I have to attend an administrative meeting or schedule an administrative meeting?
 Do I have to respond?

-Generally, but not always, the order of an administrative hearing will proceed as follows:
+Generally, but not always, the order of an administrative meeting will proceed as follows:

 • Introduction